From Signed Networks to Group Graphs: Group Graphs

 \begin{definition}[The label of a walk] The label $\linkmap(\Wcal)$ of a walk $\Wcal=(v_n)_{n=0}^{L}$ on a group graph $\Ggraph=(\Dcal,\Gcal,\linkmap)$ is the group element given by the product of the group elements labelling the links in the walk in the order in which they appear in the walk, with the group elements from the first (last) link on the right (left).
 That is\footnote{Note this definition extends the domain of the function $\linkmap$ from the set of links $\Lcal$ required in the \defref{d:grpgrph} to the set of all walks $\Wcal^\mathrm{(all)}$, which includes the set of links as the walks of length one.
 That is $\linkmap : \Wcal^\mathrm{(all)} \to G$, $\Wcal \mapsto g_\Wcal = \linkmap(\Wcal)$.}

 \end{definition} Note the order in the notation used for the elements in a walk label.
 That is the group element associated with the first link in the walk is placed on the far right, with the group element for each subsequent link in the walk placed to the left of group elements associated with links earlier in the walk.
 This order is important for non-abelian groups.
-While I could adopt other conventions for the notations, I have tried to be consistent with my notation, i.e.\ for any sequence I write the first element on the right while the last element of the sequence is on the left.
-For instance my notation for links (walks of length one) is consistent with this; $(v,u)$ is the link from node $u$ to node $v$.
+While other conventions for the notation are possible, I have tried to be consistent, i.e.\ for any sequence I write the first element on the right while the last element of the sequence is on the left.
+For instance, my notation for links (walks of length one) is consistent with this; $(v,u)$ is the link from node $u$ to node $v$.

 For example, in \figref{f:ggex} let $v_i \in \Ncal$ be the node with integer label $i$ in the figure.
 The walk from node $v_1$ to $v_4$ via node $v_2$ and then $v_3$ is written as the sequence $\Wcal = (v_4,v_3,v_2,v_1)$ with the first node on the right and the last node on the left.
 The label of this walk is $\linkmap(\Wcal)= \linkmap((v_4,v_3)) \times \linkmap((v_3,v_2)) \times \linkmap((v_2,v_1))$ and this is $\linkmap(\Wcal)= a \times a \times e = e$ for the $Z_2$ group graph (i) on the left while it is $a \times a^2 \times e = e$ for the $S_3$ example (ii) on the right.